lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 10, phase two

+This is ridiculous.
+I accidentally created the solution for part two while implementing part one.
+And when did I realize this?
+AFTER solving part two AGAIN.
+Not only did I overengineer this solution like mad, I also wasted HUGE amounts of time figuring out an unnecessarily complicated solution, which I reduced until it was the same as right before I solved part one.
+This is sooo embarrassing.

 ## 2024, Day 10, phase one

 Terror!
 I mean, initially.
 Recursion requires understanding recursion :)